enkhzayaqt/Pacman-project/README.md

 # Pacman project

+This exercise is creating PacMen with the click of a button and each of them will move about the browser window at their own pace.
-This code displays and moves PacMan from one side of the screen to the other.
-This code originated from a code challenge in Week #4 of **MIT's MERN Coding Bootcamp**.
+In this exercise, I have created a web page that produces a PacMan on the click of a button by using the array methods and manipulating the DOM.This code originated from a code challenge in Week #4 and week #7 of **MIT's MERN Coding Bootcamp**.

 ## License